-Addiction develops when the need to take a substance hijacks parts of the brain that reward behavior and provide benefits to the body.
+Addiction is a complex disease of the brain that can be caused by a variety of factors.
+It develops when the need to take a substance or engage in an activity hijacks parts of the brain responsible for rewarding behavior and providing benefits to the body.
 Substance-related disorders also affect the area of the brain responsible for emotions and decision-making.
-Physical addiction seems to occur when repeated use of a drug changes the way the brain feels pleasure.
-The addictive drug causes physical changes in some nerve cells (neurons) in the brain.
+Physical addiction occurs when repeated use of a drug alters the way the brain experiences pleasure.

-Rather, the addiction syndrome model suggests that there is an addiction that is associated with multiple expressions.
+Addiction experts are beginning to move away from the notion that there are multiple addictions, each linked to a specific substance or activity, and instead suggest that there is an addiction associated with multiple expressions.
 An object of addiction can be almost anything that is a drug or drug-free activity.
 For addiction to develop, the drug or activity must change a person's subjective experience in a direction desirable to feel good or feel better.
 People with substance use and behavioral addictions may be aware of their problem, but they can't stop doing it even if they want to and try.

-called dopamine, Boyle told Live Science.
+What's common in all substance and behavioral addictions is their amazing ability to increase levels of dopamine, a chemical substance important in the brain.
 While many people don't develop chemical dependency or addiction immediately after abusing a drug, constant substance use directly affects the risk of an addiction.
-The National Institute on Drug Abuse () explains that addiction is a complex disease of the brain and that no single factor causes addiction in any individual.
-Talk to your primary care doctor or see a mental health professional, such as a doctor who specializes in addiction medicine or addiction psychiatry, or a licensed counselor in alcohol and drugs.
+If you think you may have an addiction, it's important to talk to your primary care doctor or see a mental health professional such as a doctor who specializes in addiction medicine or addiction psychiatry, or a licensed counselor in alcohol and drugs.""